uwePhillPhelps/IAP-2024/Tutorials/Workshop 3.md

 On MacOS there are several places one may install an audio plugin component.
 The most convenient is within your personal 'home' Library folder.
 We need to install the `IAPAudioPlug.component` into this 'home' library folder.

-1. Use the finder to locate the `IAPaudioplug.component` in the `Build/Debug/` folder
-2. Use use the finder menu `Go > Go to Folder...`
+1. Use use the finder menu `Go > Go to Folder...`
-3. Search for `~/Library/Audio/Plug-ins/Components`
+2. Search for `~/Library/Audio/Plug-ins/Components`

    a.
 Be **absolutely sure to use the `~` symbol in the search path here**